superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 ```

 ### Chunking

-Chunking refers to the process of breaking down large pieces of text into more manageable, logically coherent units.
-This step is crucial for efficient retrieval, as it enables the system to focus on the most relevant segments of text when generating responses.
-Effective chunking strategies can dramatically improve the relevance and cohesion of the generated content.
+Chunking breaks large pieces of text down into more manageable, logically coherent units.
+Chunking can improve efficiency by focusing your RAG system on the most relevant segments of text when generating responses.
+Effective chunking strategies dramatically improve the relevance and cohesion of the generated content.

 ```python
 from haystack.components.preprocessors import DocumentSplitter